 Finally, after days of planning and design, it is time to start production — but there are still a couple more things you need to look over.

 Confirm the colour they receive on the other end is the same one as yours.

 All printers, including DTG, use a CMYK format.
-Which means you must double check your artwork is in said format before sending it off.
-Sometimes nothing will happen if you print a RGB format, while other times it could be an absolute disaster.
+Which means you must double check your artwork is in the said format before sending it off.
+Sometimes nothing will happen if you print an RGB format, while other times it could be an absolute disaster.
 Better make sure before sending.